glassBead-tc/glassBead-001-atris/backend/app/claudeDev_docs/progressTracker.md

 8. Review and adjust the RELEVANCE_THRESHOLD as needed
 9. Ensure proper integration of updated selectApi function with other parts of the application
 10. Add more detailed documentation to all major components
-11. Implement better handling of genre-related queries
+11. Improve handling of genre-related queries
 12. Improve handling of queries about latest releases and trending genres
 13. Develop a more sophisticated multi-step query execution system
 14. Implement multi-step query processing for user-specific queries